Particular/ServicePulse/docs/frontend/error-capability-card.md

 ## Overview

 The Recoverability Capability Card displays on the ServicePulse dashboard and shows the status of the error handling (recoverability) feature.
-The card's status depends on whether the ServiceControl instance is available and responding.
+The card's status depends on whether the primary ServiceControl instance is available and responding.

 Unlike the Monitoring and Auditing cards, the Recoverability card has a simpler state model because: